data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _Optional\[ Union\[ &lt;array&gt;, Tuple\[ Optional\[&lt;array&gt;] ] ]_

     -   output array.
+If provided, the output array must be compatible with the provided input array (i.e., must have a shape to which the input array can broadcast).
 If specified as a tuple, the tuple must consist of a single entry: the output array.
 If not provided or is `None`, an uninitialized return array must be created and then filled with the result of each element-wise computation.
 Default: `None`.

 #### Returns